-A Week Before Your Quit Day Decide on your quit method, and stock up on battle supplies: mints and chewy candy (or dried cuttlefish snacks) for an “itchy” mouth, or patches and lozenges if you need them.
+A Week Before Your Quit Day Decide on your quit method, and stock up on battle supplies: mints and chewy candy for an "itchy" mouth, or Nicotine patches, gums and lozenges if you need them.

 A Day Before Your Quit Day Throw away all ashtrays, lighters, and cigarettes.